vedang122/A2OJ-Ladder/ladders/07. Codeforces Div. 2, D/README.md

 # Ladder Name: 7 - Codeforces Div.
 2, D
 ## Description
  List of random Codeforces problems, all of them are Div.
 2 D problems.
 The problems are sorted, the most solved problem comes first.
 This is a good practice for whoever can solve almost all Div.
-2 A, B and C problems, but might have some difficulties while solving the C problems.
+2 A, B and C problems, but might have some difficulties while solving the D problems.
 ## Difficulty Level: 5

 | Checkbox | ID  | Problem Name | Online Judge | Difficulty |